1. What is Evergreen?

 5. How do I install Evergreen?

-Evergreen has a server component that in practice needs to be installed on a Linux server (preferably Debian, Ubuntu, or Fedora).
+Evergreen has a server component that in practice needs to be installed on a Linux server (preferably Debian or Ubuntu).
 Installation is not turn-key and is best done by someone familiar with compiling programs (using configure and make) and editing text files in a Linux environment.
 There are commercial entities willing to do this for you and a volunteer community willing to help you do it yourself and improve the process based on your experience.
 Installation instructions are available on the Downloads page and also in the official documentation.

 System requirements and multi-server configuration can be a complex topic that you may need to ask around about (see FAQ #2).
 For a single-server “test” system handling one or two concurrent users and 20k bibliographic records, a modern 2x2x5 server (2 cpu cores, 2 gigs of RAM, and 5 gigs of disk space) should be sufficient.